mtolly/onyx/haskell/README.md

   * Pack creator

-    Combines Xbox 360 CON/LIVE files into packages containing multiple songs.
-    Works with both Rock Band, and Guitar Hero II.
+    Combines Xbox 360 CON/LIVE files, or PlayStation 3 PKG files, into packages containing multiple songs.
+Works with Rock Band 1/2/3, and Guitar Hero II.

-    Packs are useful for RB songs because they can load faster on game launch.
+    On Xbox 360, packs are useful for RB songs because they can load faster on game launch.
+On PS3, they can be more convenient to install on console.
     For GH2, they are required due to a hard limit of 16 total package files.

-    To use, drag in the existing files to be combined, give the package a name to identify it, and click the appropriate button below: CON packs for RB2 or RB3 (TU4 or RB3 Enhanced), LIVE packs for GH2.
+    To use, drag in the existing files to be combined, give the package a name to identify it, and click the appropriate button below.
+For Xbox 360, you should create CON packs for RB2 or RB3 (TU4 or RB3 Enhanced), and LIVE packs for GH2.

     All files from the inputs are combined into one tree for the package.
     If more than one input contains the same file: